John James Rudin: Episcopacy

 John Rudin was consecrated a bishop in an open-air liturgy on October 3, 1957, by Bishop Joseph Blomjous, M. Afr. of Mwanza.
 The principal co-consecrators were Bishop Edward McGurkin, M.M. of Shinyanga and Auxiliary Bishop Maurice Otunga of Kisumu.
 Rudin attended all four sessions of the Second Vatican Council.
 During the Council he served on the committee working for greater unity between the Churches of East and West Africa.
 In 1976, he believed the diocese was firmly established and a missionary bishop was no longer needed.
 His resignation was not accepted, however, and he continued to serve the diocese, until his resignation was finally accepted by Pope John Paul II on January 12, 1979.

 Later life and death

 After he returned to the United States, Rudin was engaged in pastoral work from 1980 to 1988, including a stint with the Glenmary Home Missioners in the Diocese of Savannah.
-He then worked with the Maryknoll Development Department until he suffered a fall in 1993 and was confined to a wheelchair.
+He then worked with the Maryknoll Development Department until he suffered a fall in 1993 and began using a wheelchair.
 He moved to the St. Teresa Residence in Ossining where he remained until his death.
 He died on June 14, 1995, at Phelps Memorial Hospital in Tarrytown, New York, at the age of 78.
 His funeral Mass was celebrated in the Queen of Apostles Chapel on June 20, 1995.
 He was buried in the Maryknoll Center Cemetery.